Catherine Faulk

 Nashville, TN 37210

-Catherine Faulk is the Director of Government Affairs and General Counsel for The Poplar Group, where she brings six years of experience within the legal field and a strong commitment to client advocacy and government affairs.
-She took a non-traditional path to law, working full-time while attending night classes at the Nashville School of Law, earning her Juris Doctor in 2025.
-Since then, she has focused on government compliance, small-business advocacy, and campaign finance law while also providing strategic counsel to clients at both the state and national levels.
-Prior to her current role, Catherine gained valuable experience across both the public and private sectors.
-She interned in the United States Senate for the Office of Senator Lamar Alexander, worked in the Tennessee Comptroller of the Treasury’s Office of General Counsel, and served at Lodestone Legal Group.
-In these roles, she conducted legal research, drafted motions, and supported statewide government relations initiatives, honing her expertise in legislative strategy and legal advocacy.
-Catherine’s career is defined by her dedication to integrity, empathy, and meeting people where they are, both professionally and personally.
-Catherine is committed to expanding her practice, providing pro bono legal services, and taking on leadership roles within her community.
-She serves on the board of LEAD Public Schools and is an active member of the Tennessee Bar Association and the Lawyers’ Association for Women - Marion Griffin Chapter.
-On a typical day, she balances client strategy sessions, government affairs work, and firm operations, all while striving to use her skills to help as many people as possible.
-With a focus on continuous growth, Catherine combines her legal expertise and passion for public service to make a meaningful impact both in her profession and her community.
+Catherine Faulk is the Director of Government Affairs and General Counsel for The Poplar Group, where she brings six years of experience in the legal field and government affairs.
+She took a nontraditional path to law, working full-time while attending night classes at the Nashville School of Law, where she earned her Juris Doctor in 2025.
+Since then, she has focused on government compliance, small-business formation, and lobbying while also providing strategic counsel to clients.
+Prior to her current role, Catherine gained valuable experience across the public and private sectors.
+She interned for the Office of Senator Lamar Alexander in the United States Senate, worked in the Office of General Counsel for the Tennessee Comptroller, and assisted at Lodestone Legal Group.
+In these roles, she honed her expertise in legislative strategy and legal advocacy by conducting legal research, drafting motions, and supporting statewide government relations initiatives.
+As Director of Government Affairs and General Counsel, a typical day for Catherine includes balancing client strategy sessions, leading government affairs initiatives, and supporting firm-wide operations.

 • Nashville School of Law- J.D.